seru71/wgs-pipeline/README.md

 2. The reference genome will also require creating an index if you are planning to run alignment:
 `bwa index -a bwtsw human_g1k_v37.fasta`

-4. Download/create BED files representing target regions of your targetted capture assay.
-The pipeline supports two interval files:
-`capture` - used for QC metrics (QualiMap, depth of coverage reports, etc.)
-`capture_plus`   - usually superset of `capture`; used to limit data processing to these regions.
-No variants outside of these intervals will be reported.
-They can be the exact same file, but sometimes one wants to add flanking sequence to the capture (e.g. +/-10bp) when filtering variants.
-Both files should be prepared in advance.

 ## Usage